Here are your 2017 Carlton County Demolition Derby Rules! Carlton County Fair Demolition Derby

 3) 1 dash bar is allowed, kickers are not allowed, not to exceed 6 inches in diameter and may have a 6x6 inch plate on either end, welded to body tin only.
 1 bar may be welded from dash bar to door bar/brace on both sides and not to floor or frame.
 Any other bars forward or backward are not allowed.

 4) 1 side to side bar behind drivers seat with two kickers is allowed, in the shape of an X, not to exceed 6 inches in diameter and may have a 6x6 inch plate on either end, welded to body tin only.
+Halos are allowed for safety purposes but must be attached to side to side door bar not the floor or frame.
 Any other bars forward or backward are not allowed.

 5) All hoods, trunks, and tail gates must be open for inspection or a minimum 12 inch diameter hole cut in them.
 Holes for exhaust stacks will satisfy hood hole requirement.
-6 bolts or chains per hood and trunk to body tin only, 2 may go through or be welded to frame.
+6 bolts or chains per hood and trunk to body tin only, 2 may go through or be welded to frame but must go straight down and not used as kickers.
 Maximum size ¾ inch bolts.
 Doors and tail gates may be welded or chained, 4 chains per door max or 2-4 inch patches welded per outside seam.
 Absolutely no wedging, trunks may be tucked and hoods bent over radiator core support.
 Rear dash and deck lids will remain in stock position and form.
 No bars from roof to trunk.

 6) Engine and drive train must remain in stock location.
 Motor mounts can be welded or chained.
 2 additional motor mounts can be added but in front of carburetor and behind pulleys with no more than 4 inches weld on frame on either side.
 Exhaust stacks are allowed.
+A lower engine cradle (block saver) with pulley protector will be allowed but only for the purpose of mounting the engine ( 2 spots like factory mounts, no midplates) and not for frame reinforcement.
 After market engine or transmission protectors are not allowed.
 Slider drive shafts are not allowed.
 Engine, transmission, and rear ends can be of any passenger car make and model.